mbari-org/vars-query-vue/docs/doc_04_add_deployments_cameraplatform.md

 -   **Other Deployments** include equipment specific to particular labs  that use labels based on their internal naming convention.

-??? note "Other Registered Platforms in VARS"
+??? info "Other Registered Platforms in VARS"

      *   ArcticRays
      *   Coral Observatory